 St Bene't's Church: Cambridge's Oldest Building

-Just a short walk from the city centre stands one of Cambridge's most remarkable hidden gems.
+Just a short walk from the city centre stands and the University Arms, one of Cambridge's most remarkable hidden gems.

 St Bene't's Church is home to the oldest surviving structure in Cambridge, an Anglo-Saxon tower dating from before the Norman Conquest of 1066.
-The tower has stood watch over the city for nearly a thousand years, making it one of the most important historic buildings in the region.
+Look closely at the tower's upper windows and you will notice the distinctive long-and-short stonework and the carved stone animals flanking the arch, and features typical of late Saxon craftsmanship that have survived virtually intact for nearly a thousand years.

 The Round Church: A Rare Architectural Treasure